tkn-tub/ns3-gym/doc/manual/source/energy.rst

 Examples
 ********

-The example ``examples/energy/`` contain some basic code that shows how to set up the framework.
+The example directories, ``src/examples/energy`` and ``examples/energy``, contain some basic code that shows how to set up the framework.

 Helpers
 *******